-Flex-A-Seal has long held a reputation for solving the industry’s toughest sealing challenges.
+Flex-A-Seal has long held a reputation for solving industry’s toughest sealing challenges.
 So when an international chemical corporation with a mining facility in Wyoming approached us with a unique sealing challenge for a Morris/Goulds 36” Double-Ended Axial Flow pump that was processing sodium bicarbonate slurry, we were immediately excited to help them find and implement the perfect solution.

-As we discussed the technical specifications with the chemical company, it became clear the Flex-A-Seal Style 85M Heavy Duty Split Cartridge Mixer Seal would be a viable, cost-effective solution.
+As we discussed the technical specifications with the chemical company, it became clear the Flex-A-Seal Style 85M Heavy Duty Split Cartridge Mechanical Mixer Seal would be a viable, cost-effective solution.
 Jesse Baumgartner, a Flex-A-Seal Technical Sales representative, provided the following synopsis of the on-site split seal installation.

 June 16, 2015